spidernet-io/spiderpool/docs/usage/ippool-affinity-node.md

 # SpiderIPPool node affinity

-*Spiderpool supports multiple ways to select ippool.
-Pod will select a specific ippool to allocate IP according to the corresponding rules that with different priorities.
-Meanwhile, ippool can use selector to filter its user.*
+*Spiderpool supports for configuring the affinity between IP pools and Nodes.
+It means only Pods running on a specific Node can use the IP pools that have configured the affinity to the Node.
+Node affinity should be regarded as a **filtering mechanism** rather than a [pool selection rule](TODO).*

 ## Setup Spiderpool